 Vasalgel, a multi-year contraceptive

 VasalgelTM is a long-acting, nonhormonal contraceptive similar to vasectomy but with one significant advantage: it is likely to be more reversible.
 The procedure is similar to a no-scalpel vasectomy, except a gel is injected into the vas deferens (the tube the sperm swim through), rather than cutting the vas (as is done in vasectomy).
 If a man wishes to restore flow of sperm, whether after months or years, the polymer is flushed out of the vas with another injection.

-Vasalgel grew out of work ona polymer contraceptive called RISUG®, which is in advanced clinical trials in India; some of the men have been using RISUG® for more than 15 years.
+Vasalgel was inspired by the work on a polymer contraceptive called RISUG®, which is in advanced clinical trials in India; some of the men have been using RISUG® for more than 15 years.
 But right now, only local men near the study sites in India are eligible for the trials, and formal reversibility studies have only been done in animals, not men.

 Vasalgel is being developed by the foundation as a “social venture,” a company that makes enough money to stay afloat but not to make anybody rich, with affordable pricing and wide availability as its mandate.
 The social venture company within the foundation is moving fast on getting the first steps done; however, it won’t have enough money to finish the project, and is fundraising right now for the pivotal monkey study and will be turning to the public next year to crowdfund the clinical trials.

 Want to see Vasalgel make it to market?
 Since long-term methods aren’t a big money-maker (it’s a lot more profitable to sell pills to men’s partners every month), big pharma isn’t interested– so we’re relying on public support.
 With over 18,000 men and women waiting to hear about clinical trials, even $5 or $10 to help fund the monkey study (the last study needed before human trials) and stand up and be counted as a supporter!
 So far over 800 supporters have contributed to the study.
 Already donated?
 Here’s how else you can get involved:

 Help make it happen